data-edu/data-science-in-education/_book/05-foundational-skills_1.md

 - [EMACS Speaks Statistics (ESS)](https://ess.r-project.org/) (https[]()://ess.r-project.org/)

 This is a non-exhaustive list, and most of these options require a good deal of familiarity with a given IDE.
-However we bring up alternative IDEs---particularly ESS---because RStudio, as of this writing, is not fully accessible for learners who utilize screen readers.
+We bring up alternative IDEs---particularly ESS---because RStudio, as of this writing, is not fully accessible for learners who utilize screen readers.
 We have chosen to use RStudio in this text in order to standardize the experience, but we encourage you to choose the IDE that best suits your needs!

 ### RStudio Layout